khedoros/uw-engine/README.md

 - For each struct: Byte 0: Timbre number from bank 1, Byte 1: MIDI note number, Byte 2: Velocity for the note, Byte 3: Not sure.
 Haven't seen it used.
 Byte 4: Seems to be a pan value

 ###Graphics
-I can load most of the graphics in the game, including cut scenes, wall, floor and 3d object textures, sprites for in-game items, etc. Foreground/in-hand weapon graphics use a variant on the other graphic formats, so that isn't working properly yet.
+I can load most of the graphics in the game, including cut scenes, wall, floor and 3d object textures, sprites for in-game items, etc. Foreground/in-hand weapon graphics use a variant on the other graphic formats, with variable-size images and a separate file of offsets for where to render them onscreen, but I've got most of that working (except some of the mace animations; they don't fit the patterns of the other weapons).

 ###Map
 I can read the map, load item/character locations, etc. The function of the minimap needs to be documented.